 Back-to-Back

 When sleeping back-to-back, both members of a couple lie on their side, but facing opposite directions.
-The name of this way of sleeping depends on if bodies are touching or not.
+The name of this sleeping position depends on if bodies are touching or not.
 When they are touching, this couples’ sleep position is called the cherish position.
 When bodies are not touching, this is called the liberty position.

 Cliffhangers